btnguyenPersonal/edit/README.md

 ## command mode

-mode for settings or saving or quitting.
+Mode for settings or saving or quitting.

 |key|description|
 |:---:|:---:|